Analysis | Don’t ignore the normalization of Tucker Carlson’s poisonous rhetoric on race

 That’s an ungenerous assessment of America’s response to surges in migrants seeking the promise that, in other contexts, the United States celebrates.
 But it also describes something close to a median response, not the most damaging and dishonest extreme of responses to increases in migration.
 For that, we turn to Fox News host Tucker Carlson, who’s intertwined immigration and politics to foment the idea that America faces an intentional racial apocalypse at the hands of those families.

 He did so again on Wednesday night, arguing, once again, that Democrats (particularly President Biden) are hoping to bring more immigrants into the country to outnumber real Americans, by which he unsubtly means White Americans.
-The case he made on Wednesday is thoroughly dishonest, unfailingly bad-faith and extreme — but it’s also familiar, which is the more worrisome point.
+The case he made on Wednesday is thoroughly dishonest, unfailingly bad faith and extreme — but it’s also familiar, which is the more worrisome point.
 So if you’d like to understand why this particular iteration of his embrace of the white nationalist argument that non-Whites are taking over the country, it is parsed in the section below.
 Feel free to skip it if you’re by now sufficiently familiar with Carlson’s shtick.

 The obvious dishonesty of Carlson’s latest argument